stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 }
 ```

-Finally we add the new API methods to the image library:
+The API methods for managing sampler are added to the image library:

 ```java
 interface Library {